 Using for vacations

 Do you plan to use the house to vacation in yourself.
 If that is true than this might provide you with some extra value since you do not have to pay for a hotels.
-This value is however often a lot smaller then you think and a lot of people.
+This value is however often a lot smaller then you think.

 Another drawback of having your own vacation property is that is very easy to feel forced to go there on vacation every year.
 It reduces your freedom to go wherever you want on vacation.